MicrosoftDocs/quantum-docs/articles/machines/noise-simulator.md

  [0.495 0.5  ]]
 ```

+## Setting noise models

-1. Once you have modified the noise model, you can set it as the active noise model used in simulating Q# programs:
+Once you have modified the noise model, you can set it as the active noise model used in simulating Q# programs:

 ```python
 qsharp.set_noise_model(noise_model)